Your device isn't recognized by your Mac

 Use the Keyboard Viewer to test whether the keyboard keys are responding correctly when they are pressed.

-- Choose Apple menu > System Preferences, then select Language & Region.
+- Choose Apple menu > System Preferences, then click Keyboard.

 - Make sure that the keyboard language that you use is listed on the left side.
-If it's not, click and choose from the languages that appear.
+If it's not, click the add button (+) and choose from the languages that appear.

-- Choose Show Keyboard Viewer from the Input menu in the menu bar.
+- From the Input menu in the menu bar, choose Show Keyboard Viewer.
 The Keyboard Viewer showing the keyboard layout appears on your display.

 - Type the key on the keyboard that doesn’t respond and see if the corresponding key highlights on the Keyboard Viewer.
 If it does, that key is functioning correctly.